PelmeenidHapukoorega/Solutions-Architect/README.md

 * If it explains RULES and CONTROL - governance/security
 * If it explains MONEY - cost management

-In additonm each of these folders will have notes regarding the topics related, mini labs and diagrams.
+In addition each of these folders will have notes regarding the topics related, mini labs and diagrams.
 All seperately but inlinked where needed.

 Every notes file in addition to WHY, WHAT, HOW also has summary where i try to explain the topic in simple terms for myself.